 - Mauger Caye (Turneffe)

 - Date unknown.
 Active; focal plane 19 m (62 ft); two white flashes every 10 s.
 19 m (62 ft) square pyramidal skeletal tower with gallery and an enclosed watch room.
 Entire lighthouse is white.
-Steve Melki's photo is at right, and Google has a distant satellite view of the cay.
+Steve Melki's photo is at right, Wikimedia has Melki's view from the sea, and Bing has an indistinct satellite view of the station.
 Mauger Caye is the northernmost islet of the Turneffe Cays, an extensive reef system 75 km (47 mi) long and about 30 km (19 mi) east of Belize City.
 Accessible only by boat.
 Site open, tower closed.
 ARLHS BLZ-007; Admiralty

 J5940; NGA 16280.